btcpayserver/btcpayserver-shopify-plugin/README.md

 docker-compose up -d dev
 ```

+Finally:
-Finally, set up BTCPay Server as the startup project in [Rider](https://www.jetbrains.com/rider/) or Visual Studio.
+1. Set up BTCPay Server as the startup project in [Rider](https://www.jetbrains.com/rider/) or Visual Studio.
+2. Make sure to select the `Bitcoin-HTTPS` launch settings.

 If you want to reset the environment you can run: